 This drill driver comes with variable speeds, allowing you to more carefully drive screws home to just the right level.
 The maximum RPM is 2,300 and the device itself is very small and light at 3.3lbs.
-As a cordless unit, you won’t near to be near to a power outlet in order to use it, while the kit that it comes with will provide multiple bits and more.
+As a cordless unit, you won’t need to be near to a power outlet in order to use it, while the kit that it comes with will provide multiple bits and more.

 Overall then, this is a small and convenient power tool that nevertheless offers a higher-than-average amount of control and settings!
 It’s small and light but still 18v, meaning you can get some good performance out of it when necessary.
 In terms of max torque, this is capable of delivering up to 1,420lbs per inch.